bruce-hill/tomo/docs/optionals.md

 ## Type Inference

-For convenience, `NONE` can also be written without the explicit type annotation for any type in situations where the compiler knows what type of optional value is expected:
+For convenience, `none` can also be written without the explicit type annotation for any type in situations where the compiler knows what type of optional value is expected: